Crew of The Torrens

 - Ominous Walk: Their default and seemingly only way of moving.
 Outrunning a Working Joe is incredibly easy, as long as you don't get cornered.

 - Personal Space Invader: Working Joes that get their hands on Amanda will attempt to strangle her, if she cannot struggle free from their grasp quickly enough.
-The creature itself will often knock her to the floor with a Deadly Lunge before it moves in for the kill.
+The xenomorph itself will often grab Amanda out of the Joe, knock her to the floor with a Deadly Lunge before it moves in for the kill.
 Not to mention the facehuggers.

 - Playing Possum: You may occasionally find seemingly dead Working Joes on the floor, only to turn your back and have them grab your leg so they can drag you in for the kill.
 Mercifully, they will only do this if you're both close enough and not watching them.
 You also can't search them, which is a dead giveaway.
 You can also identify them from a distance by seeing that their eyes are still glowing.